The Art of Delegation for Small Business Owners

 Decide what you need to delegate

-Let go of the ‘if you want something doing, do it yourself’ mentality.
+Let go of the ‘if you want something done, do it yourself’ mentality.
 If you find this virtually impossible, start small by delegating a task that’s not hugely important.
-Once you see that the task is completed successfully and the world doesn’t stopturning without you being involved, you’ll feel more confident when delegatingother tasks.
+Once you see that the task is completed successfully and the world doesn’t stop turning without you being involved, you’ll feel more confident when delegating other tasks.

-Think about the endless tasks you do from day to day or week to week that keep you busy but also keep you from being effective and growing your business.
-Think about the things that often don’t need particular expertise like admin tasks and delegate them to an employee or outsource them if you can afford it.
-If there are tasks that require specialist knowledge and skills that you don’t technically need to do yourself, like bookkeeping or taxes, it’s better to hire a professional whowill keep things on track for you.
+Think about the endless tasks you do daily or week to week that keep you busy and keep you from being effective and growing your business.
+Think about the things that often don’t need particular expertise, like admin tasks, and delegate them to an employee or outsource them if you can afford it.
+If tasks require specialist knowledge and skills that you don’t technically need to do yourself, like bookkeeping or taxes, it’s better to hire a professional who will keep things on track for you.

 Decide who you’re going to delegate to